• What is a Vignere Cipher?

 Type and select “Print String” and connect the mint green and magenta open connections.
 The Event Graph should look like this.

 Compile and test.
-If successful the number of collectables in the scene will appear in light blue will appear in the top left corner immediately after you pressing play.
+If successful the number of collectables in the scene will appear in light blue will appear in the top left corner immediately after pressing play.
+We can remove the Print String node after testing.

 Right-click the pressed output of the “E” Input node and select “Break This Link”.
 Drag the separated chain to the side, we will need it later.

-From the bottom-right blue arrow of each new node, drag and release.
-Type and select “Get [Items] Total” and “Get [Items] Collected” for each respective node.
+From the blue, bottom-right arrow of the new Cast node, drag and release.
+Type and select “Get [Items] Total” and “Get [Items] Picked Up”.

 Create a branch node by holding “b” and left-clicking a blank area of the Event Graph.
-Connect to the Equals and Cast to BP_ThirdPersonGameMode nodes as shown above.
+Connect to the Equals node output to the Condition pin of the Branch node, and the Cast to BP_ThirdPersonGameMode node to the Branch node as shown above.
 We can now reconnect our door opening chain to the “True” output of the new node.

 Your Event Graph should look like this.
 Compile and test.
-Your locked door should only open when all keys are collected.
+The locked door should only open when all keys have been collected.

 • Interacting with Objects